Alniarez/alniarez-web/_posts/2021-04-02-getting-started-heaps.md

 # {{ page.title }}

 I have written games and small snippets in different game engines/programing languages over the time.
 From java running natively on android, to assembly code for the Sega Genesis.
-I like to think of myself as a capable language agnostic developer, but when it come to video games most of my tim has been under the Unity umbrella
+I like to think of myself as a capable language agnostic developer, but when it come to video games most of my time has been under the Unity umbrella.

 If you have used Unity before you will know that it has a few "gotchas" here and there.
 I want to have more control over the code I write and the way I make it work.